pilarOG/prosodic-analysis/README.md

 ## Installation

-The scripts rely in two main libraries: parselmouth (a Python wrapper of Praat: https://github.com/YannickJadoul/Parselmouth) and pysptk (a Python wrapper of the Speech ToolKit: https://pysptk.readthedocs.io/en/latest/index.html)
+The scripts rely in two main libraries: parselmouth (a Python wrapper of Praat: https://github.com/YannickJadoul/Parselmouth) and pysptk (a Python wrapper of the Speech ToolKit: https://pysptk.readthedocs.io/en/latest/index.html).
+Most of the analysis are done with the Praat wrapper, because although is slower than sptk, most phoneticians use it and in my experience is a very reliable tool.

 Clone the repository and install the required dependencies with:

 ```bash